Kodak Logo

 Kodak: Brand overview

-Kodak’s history began in 1880 when George Eastman, a bank clerk from Rochester, New York, started experimenting with dry photographic plates.
-1881, he founded the Eastman Dry Plate Company and began producing these plates.
+Eastman Kodak built its business around photo equipment, film, printers, and imaging materials.
+The story begins in 1880, when George Eastman, a bank clerk in Rochester, started experimenting with dry plates.
+In 1881, he launched the Eastman Dry Plate Company.

 Meaning and History

 The word “Kodak,” which formed the modern logo, was registered as a trademark in 1888.
-It does not mean anything: it is a random set of symbols.
-Eastman wanted the brand name to begin and end with “K” and found the perfect sounding letter combination.
+It means nothing: it is a random set of symbols.
+Eastman wanted the brand name to begin and end with “K” and found the perfect-sounding letter combination.
 Since the early 1900s, the emblem’s inscription has been played differently, but the general style has not changed.

 What is Kodak?

 Kodak is an American manufacturer of cameras, camcorders, photographic materials, film, scanners, printers, and related technologies.
-The company was founded in 1892, but the name “Kodak” was registered in 1888 and was initially used only for the brand of film cameras.
+The company was founded in 1892, but the name “Kodak” was registered in 1888 and was initially used only for the film camera brand.
 The word is a random combination of letters invented by George Eastman and his mother, Maria.
 In the 21st century, the company faced difficulties due to the rise of digital photography.

 1889 – 1907

-The legendary company debuted with an informational and advertising logo containing brief information.
-This technique was suitable for an undisclosed and little-known brand, so Kodak went exactly this way.
+The legendary company debuted with an informational and advertising logo that included brief details.
+This technique was suitable for an undisclosed, little-known brand, so Kodak went with it.
 He collected all the important data about himself in a single space.

 In the center, on a vertical rectangle in black, it says “THE EASTMAN DRY PLATE AND FILM CO” in white letters.
 On the left side is the phrase “BRANCH OFFICE 155 OXFORD ST. LONDON.”
 The city and state of Rochester, N.Y., are marked on the right.
-In addition to the text, the emblem contains design elements: decorative leaves, dividing stripes, strokes, and a frame in the form of a floral ornament.
+In addition to the text, the emblem features design elements: decorative leaves, dividing stripes, strokes, and a floral-ornamented frame.

 1907 – 1935

-The designer of the first Kodak logo was George Eastman himself, and the author of the idea was his mother, who suggested using a set of anagrams.
-Based on this concept, the owner of the company focused on “E,” “K,” and “C.” The letters are inside a white circle with a black outline.
+The designer of the first Kodak logo was George Eastman himself, and the idea was his mother’s, who suggested using anagrams.
+Based on this concept, the company’s owner focused on “E,” “K,” and “C.” The letters are inside a white circle with a black outline.

 1935 – 1960

 In 1935, two new emblems appeared at once.
 The first is the red word “Kodak” with large square serifs.
-The second is the same inscription but in the center of a light orange rectangle with a black border.
+The second is the same inscription, centered within a light-orange rectangle with a black border.
 It was the debut of the corporate palette, which took root in subsequent logos.

 1960 – 1971

-In the 1960s, the focus moved to the corner curl triangle.
+In the 1960s, the focus shifted to the corner-curl triangle.
 The geometric shape imitates a folded sheet of photographic paper.
 The abbreviated brand name is located at the bottom right.

 1971 – 1987